Middle Ages: Western society

-Changes also took place among laymen, as aristocratic culture focused on great feasts held in halls rather than on literary pursuits.
+Changes also occurred among laypeople, as aristocratic culture focused on great feasts held in halls rather than on literary pursuits.
 Clothing for the elites was richly embellished with jewels and gold.
-Lords and kings supported entourages of fighters who formed the backbone of the military forces.
+Lords and kings supported the entourages of fighters who formed the backbone of the military forces.
 Family ties within the elites were important, as were the virtues of loyalty, courage, and honour.
-These ties led to the prevalence of the feud in aristocratic society, examples of which included those related by Gregory of Tours that took place in Merovingian Gaul.
-Most feuds seem to have ended quickly with the payment of some sort of compensation.
+These ties led to the prevalence of feuds in aristocratic society, including those related by Gregory of Tours in Merovingian Gaul.
+Most feuds seem to have ended quickly with the payment of some compensation.
+Women took part in aristocratic society mainly in their roles as wives and mothers of men, with the role of mother of a ruler being especially prominent in Merovingian Gaul.
+In Anglo-Saxon society, the lack of many child rulers meant a lesser role for women as queen mothers, but this was compensated for by the increased role played by abbesses of monasteries.
+Only in Italy does it appear that women were always considered under the protection and control of a male relative.